 It has been determined by law that no extra costs ought to be charged for compulsory study materials.
 Unfortunately, we still see that a lot of studies charging extra costs for study materials, for instance microscopes.
 AKKUraatd wants to see to it that this law is observed more strictly.
 Next to that, we do not wish for these unnecessary costs to be landed on students.

-- Involvement and transparency in student housing plans
+- Student participation in housing plans

 - Improved communication between students and student representation